Aguardente Bagaçeira: Portugal’s Seriously Strong Wine Spirit

 Bagaço can also be produced from a single grape variety, as well as barrel aged, called bagaçeira velha, developing a lovely caramel color similar to regular aguardente or whiskey and giving it a softer aroma and woody flavor.

-If you don’t manage to find someone, or someplace, to try the “real McCoy” bagaçeira, and prefer to enjoy a more refined version of this beverage, try these winery brands who produce some very nice bagaçeira and bagaçeira velha:
+If you don’t manage to find someone, or someplace, to try the “real McCoy” bagaçeira, and prefer to enjoy a more refined version of this beverage, try these winery brands that produce some very nice bagaçeira and bagaçeira velha:

 - Quinta das Bageiras